Couzinet 10

-The photo is of a Couzinet 70.
-The Couzinet 10 is an earlier twin-engine airplane.
 The Couzinet 70 Arc-en-Ciel ('Rainbow') was built as a first example of the three-engined, aerodynamically refined, cantilever low wing monoplane designer René Couzinet thought offered the safest long range passenger transport, for example on the South Atlantic route.
 Only one was completed, though other, similar aircraft of different sizes and powers followed.

 Design and development

 The Couzinet 10 was the first of his designs to be built, though it was the result of his design study number 27.
 The Couzinet 20 and 30 and the Couzinet 40 and 70 were larger three-engined airplanes.

 The rest of this article is about the Couzinet three-engine design.
 The one-piece wing of the Couzinet 10 was 900 mm thick at the root, a thickness to chord ratio of 18%, and thinned continuously out to the tip.
 In plan each wing was trapezoidal, though long tips produced an approximately elliptical form.
 Long, narrow-chord ailerons filled most of the straight part of the trailing edges.
 It was entirely wooden, built around two box spars and plywood covered.

 The Arc-en-Ciel was powered by three 230 hp Hispano-Suiza 8Ac water-cooled upright V8 engines.
 One was in the nose and the other two ahead of the wing leading edge, all within cowlings that followed the V8's cylinder heads and cooled with Lamblin radiators.
 Seven wing fuel tanks held a total of 6200 L. The thickness of the wing at its root allowed crew to reach the engines in flight via a corridor 700 mm high.

 Behind the central engine the fuselage had a largely circular section, built up from frames with a maximum diameter of 2.4 m linked by stringers and ply-covered into a semi-monocoque structure.
 The enclosed cockpit was over the wing leading edge and behind it there was a windowed cabin with access through a starboard-side door.
 This contained two berths forward and, towards the back, tables for radio-operator and navigator, with a toilet further aft.
 The fin was integral with the body, rising slowly from it (a characteristic feature of Couzinet's designs) and carrying a pointed, curved, deep and narrow rudder.
 The Arc-en-Ciel's triangular plan tailplane, mounted near mid-fuselage, had a tapered elevator with a curved cut-out for rudder movement.